Control Flow#

 What Is Truth?#

 True and False booleans are not the only values in Python that are true and false.
 In fact, any value can be used in an if or elif.
-After reading and running the code below, explain what the rule is for which values are considered true and which are considered false.
+After reading and running the code below, explain what the rule is to determine which values are considered true and which are considered false.

 word is true